sonyahack1/HackTheBox/HTB_Cicada_Windows/HTB_Cicada_Windows_01.03.2025.md

 emily.oscars

 ```
-> We use the found password and the list of all users in the system and launch brute force authorization via `smb`:
+> We use the found password and the list of all users in the system and start brute force authorization via `smb`:

 ```bash